ANALYSIS-Omicron is a wake-up call for COVID-19 vaccine developers

 Most first-generation COVID-19 vaccines target the spike protein on the outer surface of the SARS-CoV-2 virus used to infect human cells.
 Omicron has prompted alarm among scientists because it has far more mutations than earlier variants, including more than 30 on its spike.

-Research to determine whether Omicron will evade protection from existing vaccines or prior infection is underway.
+Research to determine the extent to which Omicron evades immunity from existing vaccines or prior infection is underway.

+New data on the Pfizer PFE.N./BioNTech BNTX.O vaccine show some degree of reduced protection with the two-shot regimen.

 Even if current shots remain effective for now, the dramatic evolution of the virus highlights the need for vaccines targeting parts of the virus less prone to mutate.